renbauer-fnal/CTA-minikube/minikube-files/cta_rpms/README.md

-CTA RPMs must be built and added to ~/.minikube/files/cta_rpms
+CTA RPMs must be built and added to the ~/.minikube/files/cta_rpms dir, excepting cta-migration-tools.
+This is okay to omit if there are issues with oracle dependencies.